sagrawalx/sagrawalx.github.io/teaching/sage-ode.md

 # Systems of First Order ODEs

-Here's how to plot a vector field corresponding to the autonomous system x' = x + y and y' = xy.
+Here's how to plot a vector field corresponding to the autonomous nonlinear system x' = x + y and y' = xy.

 ```python
 y = var('y')